Dr. Karen Holl

 Grey Hayes (Ph.D.
 2002): Research and Education Coordinator, Swanton Ranch, Cal Poly San Luis Obispo

-Felicia Rein (Ph.D.
+Felicia Orah Rein (Ph.D.
 2000): Research Scientist, Ministry of Agriculture, Soil Conservation Department, Israel

 Josie Lesage (Ph.D.
 2020): Environmental Science Instructor, Clark College

 Rebecca Cole (Ph.D.
-2009): Restoration Coordinator, Restor Platform, ETH Zurich
+2009): Restoration Coordinator, Restor Platform and Forest Restoration Consultant

 Prairie Moore (M.S.
 CSU Chico 2009): President, Environmental Division, NRM Corporation Environmental Services

 Charles McClain (M.S.
-CSU Chico 2009): Senior Ecologist, HT Harvey & Associates
+CSU Chico 2009): Associate Ecologist, HT Harvey & Associates

 Aaron Gabbe (Ph.D.
 2007): Director, Western Riverside County Regional Conservation Authority/Riverside County Transportation Commission